Richard Barre: Literary work

 Barre wrote a work on the Bible entitled Compendium de veteri et novo testamento, which he dedicated to Longchamp.
 The work arranged passages from the Bible under topics, and then annotated the passages with marginal notations such as were done with glosses on Roman law.
 It is still extant in two manuscript (MS) copies, MS British Library Harley 3255, and Lambeth Palace MS 105.
 The Harley manuscript is shorter than the Lambeth manuscript.
 Richard Sharpe, a modern historian who studied both works, stated that the Harley manuscript "provides [a] well structured and systematic (though not complete) coverage of the whole Bible."
 Because of the dedication to William Longchamp as "bishop, legate, and chancellor", it is likely that the work was composed between January 1190 and October 1191, as Longchamp only held those three offices together during that period.
-The prologue to the work describes it as something to be used privately, and thus Sharpe feels that it was not intended to be a publicly published work; instead Barre may have intended it for Longchamp's private use in preparing sermons.
+The prologue to the work describes it as something to be used privately, and thus Sharpe feels that it was not intended to be a publicly published work; instead, Barre may have intended it for Longchamp's private use in preparing sermons.

-A third copy of Barre's Compendium may have existed at Leicester Abbey, where a late-15th-century library catalogue records a work by Barre on the Bible that the catalogue titles "Compendium Ricardi Barre super utroque testamento".
+A third copy of Barre's Compendium may have existed at Leicester Abbey, where a late-15th-century library catalogue records a work by Barre on the Bible, titled "Compendium Ricardi Barre super utroque testamento".
 The title and contents make this manuscript likely to be a copy of the Compendium.
 The same catalogue also records five books once owned by Barre—copies of Gratian's Decretum, Justinian's Codex, glossed copies of the Psalter and some of the Epistles of Paul, as well as Peter Lombard's Sentences.
 Also, another Leicester Abbey manuscript records some satirical verses that were said to have been written by Barre.